FIND NP PROGRAMS

 Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP)

 To qualify for this DNP program, you must have completed your BSN with a minimum GPA of 3.0.
-Also, an encumbered RN license is required, and to enhance your chances of admission it is preferred that you complete two years of work experience in healthcare or nursing.
+Also, an unencumbered RN license is required, and to enhance your chances of admission it is preferred that you complete two years of work experience in healthcare or nursing.
 This DNP is an online nurse practitioner program in Idaho that delivers the entire coursework online and allows you to complete clinical experiences in your community.
 Depending on your preference, you can choose between a part-time or full-time schedule.
 The program prepares you as a clinical leader for the improvement of health in your chosen area of specialization, either in family health or psychiatric mental health.

 The DNP-FNP track requires completing 78 credits.
 The evidence-based curriculum spans across three years and ends with a DNP project.
 Similarly, the psychiatric track also requires 78 credits and requires you to complete core courses, advanced practice courses, and PMHNP specific coursework.